BeppuAN/20220912_GEO-asssession-GSE184384/README.md

 # 20220617_Flu_manuscript
-scRNA script used to generate data for GEO asssession:GSE184384
+scRNA script used to generate data for GEO asssession: GSE184384